rlaehgns5399/2DTile/README.md

 - load data into listview

-`검색 및 DB에 저장(XDO Search & Save at DB)` does:
+`검색 및 DB에 저장(DAT, XDO Search & Save at DB)` does:

-- The program will find recursively XDO files in given folder(beware about out of memory)
+- The program will find recursively DAT, XDO files in given folder(beware about out of memory)
-- The program will parse XDO files, check texture error, and make a note unused textures.
+- The program will parse DAT, XDO files, check texture error, and make a note unused textures.
 - After above that, it will save data at DB